rasools/rasools.github.io/content/_index.md

           date_start: '2022-09-01'
           date_end: ''
           description: |2-
               As a bioinformatics scientist currently working at NBIS – National Bioinformatics Infrastructure Sweden – I am supporting various computational biology projects within academic research groups in Sweden.
 In this position, I have honed my data analysis skills across multiple bioinformatics disciplines, including spatial transcriptomics, biomarker discovery, understanding drug mechanisms of action, and identifying new drug candidates.
-My experience has also allowed me to excel in reporting and presenting analysis results in a clear and understandable manner to diverse audiences.
+My experience has also allowed me to excel in reporting and presenting analysis results clearly and understandably to diverse audiences.

               Responsibilities include: